gmathur2k/Data-Science-3-Getting-and-Cleaning-Data-Course-Project/README.md

 2.5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+3 Execute run_analysis.R to prepare tidy data set and attach it to the project contents.